 Bermuda Country Report

 There are government health protocols for visitors related to COVID-19 as the island moves through a phased return to normality.
-International air links to the territory's LF Wade International Airport are good, as are local power and telecommunications networks.
+International air links to Bermuda's are good, as are local power and telecommunications networks.
 Labour costs are relatively high, but local bureaucracy is efficient and transparent.
 Disputes with unions are likely to remain highly infrequent in the one-year outlook, although an anticipated economic downturn during 2020 will likely increase risk of anti-government protests, but these would probably be peaceful and only small in scale.
 Corruption is not a major concern in Bermuda and the country introduced revised anti-bribery legislation in 2017.
 Bermuda remains vulnerable to natural disasters, such as hurricanes.